 The Disclaimer

-First of all let me start off by saying again that SurvivalCache is free of politics, religion and of course it is free from advertisements.
+First of all let me start off by saying again that SurvivalCache is free of politics, and religion.
 There are so many other sites that focus on those subjects that we decided to keep our site focused on Survival and Emergency Preparedness.
 We are not for or against any political party nor are we for or against any religion and for that reason we choose not to write on those topics.
-However, we are against advertisements and plan to stay that way.

 When we do come across items that contain excellent information for our community, we don’t